 A qualitative pressure-rake post-processing tool

 This project involved creating an algorithm to post-process total pressure data from rakes during track or tunnel testing.
-The goal was to produce something qualitative such that it was not necessarily a perfect or numerically accurate recreation, but rather an easily interpretable set of suggestions to bridge the gap between obtaining the raw data and jumping into CFD to try and improve correlation.
+The goal was to produce something qualitative that was not necessarily a perfect or numerically accurate recreation, but rather an easily interpretable set of suggestions to bridge the gap between obtaining the raw data and jumping into CFD to try and improve correlation.

 Generate a radial gradient